Amall96/GooglePlayStoreApps/Project Proposal.md

 know what type of free & paid apps are likely to attract more users, which apps users prefer to pay for, and what is the most Category app users tend to download

 ### Data Description:
-To achieve the goal of this study, I will use the dataset from kaggle (https://www.kaggle.com/lava18/google-play-store-apps) the data set contains 10841 Apps and the following 13 features
+To achieve the goal of this study, I will use the dataset from Kaggle (https://www.kaggle.com/lava18/google-play-store-apps) the dataset contains 10841 row and the following 13 features

 1. App: Application name
 2. Category: Category of app